Azure/enterprise-azure-policy-as-code/Definitions/DocumentationSpecs/README.md

 - `fileNameStem`: the file name without the extension (.md, .csv)
 - `type`: two documentation types are supported.
   - `effectsPerEnvironment`: requires a single `environmentCategory`
     - Creates a Markdown file with Policies grouped by effect, sorted by Policy category and display name with effect columns for each Initiative in the representative Assignments.
-The effective effect is bolded and the other allowed values are listed in the same cell one per line. **No allowed values listed indicate a hard-coded effect.**
+The effective effect is bolded and the other allowed values are listed in the same cell one per line in italics. **No allowed values listed indicate a hard-coded effect.**
     - Creates a csv file with Policies sorted by Policy category and display name with effect columns for each Initiative in the representative Assignments.
 The effective effect is listed first and the other allowed values are listed in the same cell one per line.
   - `effectsAcrossEnvironments`: compares the most stringent effect from the Assignments across all `environmentCategories` listed as effect columns.
 - `title`: Heading 1 text for Markdown.